 Employers do not have to pay their exempt employees overtime pay for overtime work, as far as the FLSA is concerned.
 Overtime work is defined as working over 40 hours in a single work week.
 In contrast, non-exempt employees are entitled to receive overtime pay for all the overtime work that they perform.

 Sometimes, employers purposely or accidentally treat their non-exempt employees as if they were exempt.
 For example, employers might fail to properly record all the overtime hours of non-exempt employees.
 In some cases, non-exempt employees are simply not compensated properly, even though the overtime hours are properly recorded.
 Non-exempt employees can file overtime claims under the FLSA with the U.S. Department of Labor.

 If you would like to learn more about exempt vs. non-exempt status, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.